marekplesnik/railway-frequency-optimizer/README.md

 ## Arguments

 > --network (str, default -> random)
-> Path to a network file or `random` for synthetic generation
+> Path to a network file or `random` to generate one

 > --solver (str, default -> mip)
 > `mip` (Gurobi) or `sa` (Simulated Annealing)